MiguelOktana/jitterbit.Krutarth/README.md

 2. In Org B (destination org) the trigger is only on update.

 3. Copy the class PostClient to the orgs A nad B.

+## Register sites in orgs

+1. Follow the instructions in [this](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_callouts_remote_site_settings.htm)

+## Add custom fields

+In order to complete the sync you must add one custom field to Account and one to Contact objects.